Celebrating impact from our Health Data Research Hubs

 October 2019, seven new research Digital Innovation Hubs announced

 Following a competitive process, an independent panel select seven new research Hubs for funding, addressing distinct areas of disease, geography, or types of data.
-Over 100 organisations across the UK are involved in the hubs, from the NHS and universities to charities and technology and pharmaceutical companies.
+Over 100 organisations across the UK are involved in the Hubs, from the NHS and universities to charities and technology and pharmaceutical companies.

 March 2020, Hubs are open for business and making data available